STAUCHS/ICD2O1_Lesson_3_5_String_Operators_Formatting/Homework.md

 # Output area
 print("The area of your rectangle is", area, "cm^2")
 ## Add your new print statement using string concatentation here
-## Add yoru new print statement using f-strings here.
+## Add your new print statement using f-strings here.
 ```
 <span style="color:red">
 <b>